kworkflow/kworkflow/documentation/tutorials/buildlinux.rst

   kw b

+.. note:
+    kw runs `make olddefconfig` before building.

 Well, that's it. kw will automatically infer the number of job slots for compiling based on the number of cores of your machine (i.e. when running make -jNUMBER, NUMBER is an integer that specifies the number of processes that will run at the same time), and compilation will begin!